Explore Solutions

 Prioritize what the largest and smallest ocean creatures need and everything else will fall into place.
 Halt polluted urban runoff into the oceans and reengage with coastal wetlands for multiple benefit.

-In terms of energy, the direction is clear: shut down wells, do not open new wells, do not expand of fossil fuel infrastructure, not excuses for continuing oil and gas business as usual.
+In terms of energy, the direction is clear: shut down oil wells, do not open new wells, do not expand of fossil fuel infrastructure, no excuses for continuing oil and gas business as usual.
 Decarbonize, transition, test and scale.
 Reject false climate solutions.
 Learn to tell the difference.

 Approaching Solutions